mozmark/WebRTC-codelab/README.md

 4. Web cam
 5. git, in order to get the source code
 6. The [source code](https://bitbucket.org/webrtc/codelab/src)
+7. Node.js with socket.io and node-static.
+(Node.js hosting would also be an advantage -- see below for some options.)

 It would also be useful to have an Android device with Chrome Beta installed in order to try out the examples on mobile.